-What I want you to do, just as we go through, I want you to see the pattern that John has been written.
-It has been written: Passover, all festival seasons, Passover, all festival season, Passover.
+As we go through, I want you to see the pattern that John has been written: Passover, all festival seasons, Passover, all festival season, Passover.
 We'll see that whole sequence, just in summary in the book of John.

-Now, as the ministry of Jesus Christ built up, He became more and more notorious in the eyes of the scribes and the Pharisees.
-And they wanted to, as we will see in several places here, kill Jesus Christ.
+As the ministry of Jesus Christ built up, He became more and more notorious in the eyes of the scribes and the Pharisees.
+They wanted to kill Jesus Christ.

-• John 4-Here's where He talks to the woman at the well and He shows that we are to worship God in spirit and in truth.
+John 4-Here's where Jesus talks to the woman at the well and He shows that we are to worship God in Spirit and in Truth.
 Then there is an allusion to the harvest.
-After the Passover comes what?
-Pentecost!
+After the Passover comes Pentecost!
 Pentecost is a harvest.
+It doesn't directly tell us it's the Pentecost season.

-It doesn't directly tell us it's the Pentecost season, but John 4:34: "Jesus said to them, 'My meat is to do the will of Him Who sent Me, and to finish His work.
-Do not say that there are yet four months, and then the harvest comes....
-[That's the exact length of time it is between the Pentecost harvest, or the harvest of the firstfruits, and the harvest at the end of the year in the fall.] ...Do not say that there are yet four months, and then the harvest comes.
+John 4:34: "Jesus said to them, 'My meat is to do the will of Him Who sent Me, and to finish His work.
+Do not say that there are yet four months, and then the harvest comes.
 I say to you, look around.
-Lift up your eyes and see the fields, for they are already white to harvest'" (vs 34-35).
-So this is just an allusion to the harvest of the
+Lift up your eyes and see the fields, for they are already white to harvest" (vs 34-35).